Bluefish

-Systematics
+Taxonomy

 The bluefish is the only extant species now included in the family Pomatomidae.
 At one time, gnomefishes were included, but these are now grouped in a separate family, Scombropidae.
-One extinct relative of the bluefish is Lophar miocaenus, from the Late Miocene of Southern California.
+Extinct relatives of the bluefish include Carangopsis from the Early Eocene of Italy and Lophar from the Late Miocene of Northern California.
+They are also found in South America.

 Distribution

 Bluefish are widely distributed around the world in tropical and subtropical waters.
 They are found in pelagic waters on much of the continental shelves along eastern America (though not between south Florida and northern South America), Africa, the Mediterranean and Black Seas (and during migration in between), Southeast Asia, and Australia.
 They are found in a variety of coastal habitats: above the continental shelf, in energetic waters near surf beaches, or by rock headlands.
 They also enter estuaries and inhabit brackish waters.
 Periodically, they leave the coasts and migrate in schools through open waters.

 Along the U.S. East Coast, bluefish are found off Florida in the winter.
 By April, they have disappeared, heading north.
 By June, they may be found off Massachusetts; in years of high abundance, stragglers may be found as far north as Nova Scotia.
-By October, they leave the waters north of New York City, heading south (whereas some bluefish, perhaps less migratory, are present in the Gulf of Mexico throughout the year).
+By October, they leave the waters north of Cape Cod, heading south down the East Coast of the United States from Rhode Island south to Georgia, to the waters off Florida.
+Some bluefish, perhaps less migratory, are present in the Gulf of Mexico throughout the year.

 In a similar pattern overall, the economically significant population that spawns in Europe's Black Sea migrates south through Istanbul (Bosphorus, Sea of Marmara, Dardanelles, Aegean Sea) and on toward Turkey's Mediterranean coast in the autumn for the cold season.
+A campaign was launched in Turkiye by Fikir Sahibi Damaklar (Intelligent Palates) to protect the Bluefish.
+This was reported on in 2013.
+More recently, it was reported that bluefish near Istanbul were abundant and that there is a fishing ban every year between April 15 - Sept.
+1 to preserve fish eggs and ensure sustainable fish farming.
 Along the South African coast and environs, movement patterns are roughly in parallel.